guettli/programming-guidelines/README.rst

 CSV is not a data format.
 It is an illness.

-If your customer sends you tabular data in Excel.
-Read the excel directly.
+If your customer sends you tabular data in Excel, read the excel directly.
 Do not convert it to CSV just because you think this is easier.

 Use a library like: https://pypi.python.org/pypi/xlrd